 Welcoming a pet into your lives is a huge commitment, but one that turns into the best decision of your life.

 It’s incredibly important that you ensure that your home is fully prepared for your new arrival.
-The floor is where they spend a majority of their time, so it’s imperative you make sure that it’s ready.
+The floor is where they spend the majority of their time, so it’s imperative you make sure that it’s ready.

 In this blog, we’re going to give you our top tips on making your home pet friendly.

-There are a few unfortunate side issues you need to consider when owning a pet, we’re going to cover three of them.
+There are a few issues you need to consider when owning a pet, we’re going to cover three of them.
 We’ll start with combating pet hair.
 Pet owners will tell you, pet hair literally sticks to everything from your clothes, to your beds, and sometimes you may find a random one on your plates before you serve up your food!

 There are a number of ways to combat pet hair, the main one is obviously the vacuum.
 Another good option is a wet mop, this will ensure that all the hairs are picked up nice and easily.
 Regularly brushing your pets will also avoid any excessive shedding.